 Personally, I have two decades of personal healing and training in somatic and psychodynamic therapy as well as a life-long engagement with social justice work, art making, travel, and cultural studies.
 Outside of my practice, I also write, teach, and volunteer and have been an artist and creator as long as I can remember.

-As a cisgender person, I endeavor to undo socially created gender constructs and gender-binary in therapy.
+I endeavor to undo socially created gender constructs and gender-binary in therapy.
 As a queer person I sit in deep reverence for the LGBTQIAA2S+ individuals and groups that have paved the way progressing toward freedom.
-As an able-bodied neurodivergent person, I work daily to process my bias and growth in expanding experiences.
+As an able-bodied neurodivergent person, I work daily to process my bias and growth in expanding experiences and see the world in a way that is expansive and curious as well as multi-faceted.

 Sitting on Dakota land, I hold deep reverence for the healing and living space I occupy and endeavor to bring honor in my service to community.